by Fiona Flores Watson & Chris Chaplow

 This small hill village, with a population of around 500, is located in the Sierra de Grazalema, in the area of the pinsapar (pine forest) – the pinsapo is a rare Spanish fir tree, only found in this area of Spain (Cadiz and Malaga provinces).
 Benamahoma is on the A-372 road between El Bosque (5km) and Grazalema (13km).

 Benahamoma is a charming mountain village, on the south west facing slopes of the valley located 14km to the west of Grazalema the village to which it pertains for administrative purposes.
 Village is quiet but has a certain amount of rural tourism.
 Walkers in the Sierra pass through the village.
 It is very foreigner friendly and everyone bids ‘buenos dias’ as they pass in the street.
-Benamahoma is within the Grazalema Natural Park.
+Benamahoma lies within the Grazalema Natural Park.

 Benamahoma has a Moorish past, like many towns in the area - its name means “son of Mahoma (or Mohammed)”.
 It was highly valued by the Moors for its pure spring water – you can find the “Nacimiento”, or spring, at the bottom end of the village, next to the abandoned trout farm.